eugeneloza/castle-editor-tutorial/README.md

 ## Audio

-As you've might have noticed, the game is already quite playable at current stage.
+Let's note that the game is already quite playable at current stage.
 Once we shall have added sound and music to the game, we'll be done with most critically important game features and left with only some polishing to do.

 ### Audio repository